Date: 29 October 2016. Transmission

 consternation because of delayed agreement, I apologize.
 I do

 eventually come around.
 The old familiar ways are not always proper

 nowadays.
-I'd like to think I'm teachable.
+I would like to think I am teachable.
 Eventually.

 As for the wire, we did manage to remove it all.